This section details the many different ways of creating light in Unity.

 See in Glossary.
 Similarly, emissive materials applied to non-static, or dynamic geometry such as characters will not contribute to scene lighting.

 However, materials with an emission above zero will still appear to glow brightly on-screen even if they are not contributing to scene lighting.
-This effect can also be produced by selecting ‘None’ from the Standard ShaderA built-in shader for rendering real-world objects such as stone, wood, glass, plastic and metal.
-Supports a wide range of shader types and combinations.
+This effect can also be produced by selecting ‘None’ from the Standard ShaderA small script that contains the mathematical calculations and algorithms for calculating the Color of each pixel rendered, based on the lighting input and the Material configuration.
 More info

 See in Glossary’s ‘Global Illumination’ Inspector property.
 Self-illuminating materials like these are a useful way to create effects such as neons or other visible light sources.